se2p/tool-competition-av/documentation/GUIDELINES.md

 ## Example

 As an example, you can use the mock to "pretend to" execute the `one-test-generator.py` as shown below.
-We suggest you to activate a virtual environment. `cd` to the root of this repository and run the following command:
+We suggest you to activate a virtual environment. `cd` to the root of this repository and run the following command after replacing `<BEAMNG_HOME>` and `<BEAMNG_USER>` accordingly:

 ```
 py.exe competition.py \
-        --visualize-tests \
-        --time-budget 10 \
+        --time-budget 60 \
         --executor beamng \
         --beamng-home <BEAMNG_HOME> --beamng-user <BEAMNG_USER> \
         --map-size 200 \